-From February 12, 2008 to October 23, 2008, our operations were those of our wholly-owned subsidiary, Twistbox.
-Twistbox is a global publisher and distributor of branded entertainment content, including images, video, TV programming and games, for Third Generation (3G) mobile networks.
+From February 12, 2008 to October 23, 2008, our sole operations were those of our wholly-owned subsidiary, Twistbox.
+In October 2008, we acquired AMV Holding Limited, a mobile media and marketing company.
+On June 21, 2010, we sold all of the operating subsidiaries of AMV.
+On Twistbox is a global publisher and distributor of branded entertainment content, including images, video, TV programming and games, for Third Generation (3G) mobile networks.
 Twistbox publishes and distributes its content in over 40 countries representing more than one billion subscribers.
 Operating since 2003, Twistbox has developed an intellectual property portfolio unique to its target demographic (18 to 35 year old) that includes worldwide exclusive (or territory exclusive) mobile rights to global brands and content from leading film, television and lifestyle content publishing companies.
 Twistbox has built a proprietary mobile publishing platform that includes: tools that automate handset portability for the distribution of images and video; a mobile games development suite that automates the porting of mobile games and applications to over 1,500 handsets; and a content standards and ratings system globally adopted by major wireless carriers to assist with the responsible deployment of age-verified content.
 Twistbox has leveraged its brand portfolio and platform to secure "direct" distribution agreements with the largest mobile operators in the world, including, among others, AT&T, Hutchinson 3G, O2, MTS, Orange, T-Mobile, Telefonica, Verizon and Vodafone.
 Twistbox has experienced annual revenue growth in excess of 50% over the past two years and expects to become one of the leading players in the rapidly-growing, multibillion-dollar mobile entertainment market.